- Learning Centre

 - the student-at-law acts in the presence of and under the supervision of the member.

 As previously noted, a student-at-law may act as counsel for certain criminal proceedings.
 As a part of that process, the student-at-law may need to access personal records of the accused held by a public body.
-Under section 40 of the Freedom of Information and Protection of Privacy Act, a public body may disclose this personal information “to a lawyer or student-at-law acting for an inmate under the control or supervision of a correctional authority.”
+Under section 40 of the Freedom of Information and Protection of Privacy Act (FOIP Act), a public body may disclose this personal information “to a lawyer or student-at-law acting for an inmate under the control or supervision of a correctional authority.”

-One of the purposes of the Act is to “allow any person a right of access to records [containing personal information about them] in the custody or under the control of a public body.”
+One of the purposes of the FOIP Act is to “allow any person a right of access to records [containing personal information about them] in the custody or under the control of a public body.”
 However, this right is subject to “limited and specific exceptions as set out in [the] Act.”
-Students-at-law and their principals should fully review the Act before engaging or relying on this process.
+Students-at-law and their principals should fully review the FOIP Act before engaging or relying on this process.

 Acting as Counsel – Federal Legislation

-Section 91 of the Immigration and Refugee Protection Act, allows “a lawyer who is a member in good standing” with a law society or a student-at-law under their supervision to act as an immigration representative and be paid for certain services.
+Section 91 of the Immigration and Refugee Protection Act allows “a lawyer who is a member in good standing” with a law society or a student-at-law under their supervision to act as an immigration representative and be paid for certain services.
 An immigration representative can also be “someone appointed by a foreign worker to conduct business on their behalf with Citizenship and Immigration Canada (CIC), Canada Border Services Agency or the Immigration and Refugee Board” or the Alberta Provincial Nominee Program.

 Students-at-law are not permitted to act in the Federal Court or Federal Court of Appeal.